ayhameed/HNGi-REST-API/DOCUMENTATION.md

                 }

         - Find a Person
-            URL: /api/user_id
+            URL: /api/userID
             Method: GET
-            Query Parameters (Provide name or id):
+            Route Parameters (userID):
-                name (string, optional): The name of the person. id (string, optional): The unique ID of the person.
+                id (string, required): The unique ID of the person.

-            Example Request: by name
-                GET <url>/api/user_id?name=abdulhameed%20yunusa
-                {
-                    "name": abdulhameed yunusa
-                }

             Example Request: by id
-                GET <url>/api/user_id?id=64fe52afbbfdc9afd18900de
+                GET /api/6500705cbba5bda01ca8b10c
-                {
-                    "id": 64fe52afbbfdc9afd18900de
-                }

             Responses:
                 Status: 200 (If Person is found and status is returned )
                 Body: JSON
                 {
                     "person": {
-                        "_id": "64fe52afbbfdc9afd18900de",
+                        "_id": "6500705cbba5bda01ca8b10c",
                         "name": "abdulhameed yunusa"
                     }
                 }

-                Status: 404 Not Found (If the person with the provided name or ID does not exist) Body (JSON):
+                Status: 404 Not Found (If the person with the provided  ID does not exist) Body (JSON):
                     {
                         "message": "Person not found"
                     }

-                Status: 400 Bad Request (If neither name nor id is provided) Body (JSON):
+                Status: 400 Bad Request (If id is not provided) Body (JSON):
                     {
-                        "message": "Name or ID parameter is required" }
+                        "message": "ID parameter is required"
+                    }

         - Modify a Persons' details
-            URL: /api/user_id
+            URL: /api/userID
             Method: PUT
             Body (JSON):
-                name (string, optional): The name of the person to be modified. id (string, optional): The unique ID of the person to be modified. newData (object, required): An object containing the new data to be applied to the person.
+                name (string, required): The name of the person to be modified. newData (object, required): An object containing the new data to be applied to the person.

-            Example Request: by name
-                PUT <url>/api/user_id
-                Content-Type: application/json
-                {
-                "name": "abdulhameed yunusa",
-                    "newData": {
-                        "name": "Updated Name"
-                    }
-                }

             Example Request: by id
-                PUT <url>/api/user_id
+                PUT /api/6500705cbba5bda01ca8b10c
                 Content-Type: application/json
                 {
-                "id": "64fe52afbbfdc9afd18900de",
                     "newData": {
                         "name": "Updated Name"
                     }